JaxPlays-Inc/jaxplays.org/content/people/Logen-Cheatham.md

 featured_image_attr_link:
 featured_image_alt:
 featured_image_caption:
-Socials:
+socials:
-  Facebook: logen.cheatham
+  facebook: logen.cheatham
-  Twitter:
+  twitter:
-  Instagram: logencheatham
+  instagram: logencheatham
-  LinkedIn:
+  linkedin:
-  IBDB:
+  ibdb:
-  IMDb: nm15842104
+  imdb: nm15842104
-  Website:
+  website:
-  Backstage: logen-cheatham
+  backstage: logen-cheatham
 ---
 Logen is a graduate from Florida School of the Arts and recently filmed a Hallmark movie, *All I Want for Christmas Is You*, airing winter 2024.
 She has previously been seen in *The Wizard of Oz* and *[[production:2024 Escape to Margaritaville|Escape to Margaritaville]]*.